Paranormal articles page 3

 Where spirits reside.

-I used to be very skeptical of the paranormal and did not believe in ghosts or anything paranormal.
-But because of my interest in electronic voice phenomenon and some other paranormal type experiences I have had.
-I have opened my mind and became a believer and I now feel that ghosts most likely are real and that there is something to the paranormal.
-And it is probable that our souls do continue to exist after the end of our physical life's.
-And if it is true that ghosts exist, then I have also wondered where our ghosts or spirits reside.
-I have often asked myself, do they exist within our realm of reality, but perhaps on a much more subtle level, or do they reside in an entirely different realm of existence such as another dimension, or perhaps even in another time, or maybe even in another universe.
+I used to be skeptical of the supernatural and did not believe in ghosts or other paranormal phenomena.
+Nevertheless, my fascination with the electronic voice phenomenon (EVP) and other supernatural encounters I personally experienced has prompted me to broaden my perspective and embrace a belief in these phenomena.
+As a result, I now believe that ghosts are likely real and that there is validity to the paranormal realm.
+I believe our souls will persist beyond the conclusion of our physical existence.
+Additionally, if the existence of ghosts is genuine, I have wondered where our spirits go.
+I have frequently pondered whether they exist within the boundaries of our reality, albeit on a more subtle plane, or if they inhabit an entirely separate universe, such as another dimension, alternate time line, or even a different universe.

 By Martin Burns www.areghostsreal.net